melbrng/TrackApp/README.md

-#Track App
+# Track App
-##V1
+## V1
 App that allows Users to creates Tracks and Footprints detailing interesting geographical areas travelled.

-##Frameworks
+## Frameworks
 MapKit

 CoreLocation

 Firebase

-##User Stories
+## User Stories
-###As a user I would like to
+As a user I would like to:

-track my location
+Track my location

-take and store photos of a location
+Take and store photos of a location

-organize photos by category
+Organize photos by category

-see all photos associated with each category
+See all photos associated with each category

-see interesting attractions near my current location
+See interesting attractions near my current location

-broadcast my location to other users of the app - V2
+Broadcast my location to other users of the app - V2

-share my photo/activity on social media
+Share my photo/activity on social media

-create a user profile
+Create a user profile

-##Model
+## Model
-###User Profile
+### User Profile
 Name
 Description
 Image
 [Track]

-###Track
+### Track
 Comprised of 1 or more Footprints

 [Footprint]
 Description
 User

-###Footprint
+### Footprint
 User will have at least one footprint showing their current location.
 Must remember to ask permission and give ability to hide current location.

 Image